AffectAnalysisGroup/AFARtoolbox/README.md

 ## License
 AFAR is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
 Interested in a commercial license?
 Please contact [Jeffrey Cohn](http://www.jeffcohn.net/).

+Infant AFAR is freely available for free non-commercial use, and may be redistributed under these conditions.
+Please, see the [license](LICENSE_InfantAFAR) for further details.
+Interested in a commercial license?
+Please contact [Jeffrey Cohn](http://www.jeffcohn.net/).